 We eat an obscene amount of tacos in this house– especially in summer.
 It’s just such a perfect time for them with all of the fresh ingredients so readily available for toppings.
 Plus, they’re super easy, which is wonderful considering there are so many things I usually want to be doing other than standing over my stove or grill.
 I’ve been searching for a perfect barbacoa recipe for awhile now.
 And by golly, I’ve found it!
 I’ve tried several that were fine, but not particularly memorable.
 That is, until I stumbled upon this one.

 I wanted something that was somewhat saucy, but more importantly had a nice tang to it.
 When I read this recipe, I immediately knew it had great potential– it contained both cider vinegar and lime juice.
 Bingo!
 It also had the freshness I was looking for with cilantro, garlic, and onions blended in to make a perfect sauce.
-A little intrigue from the addition of cloves and a bit of heat from the smokey chipotle peppers in adobe sauce confirmed that this was what I had been looking for.
+A little intrigue from the addition of cloves and a bit of heat from the smokey chipotle peppers in adobo sauce confirmed that this was what I had been looking for.

 I knew I didn’t want to fire-up the oven long enough to cook five pounds of beef.
 My house would be a sauna at the end of it.
 Cooking overnight in the slow cooker was a perfect solution.
 It yielded a perfectly tender piece of beef that was perfectly, “tang-ily”, seasoned.
 Reducing the cooking liquid at the end really concentrated those flavors, too.
 This barbacoa is perfect to feed a crowd of people, like we did, or make a big batch and freeze the leftovers for quick, delicious weeknight meals.
 I finally caved-in a bought a tortilla press and have happily been perfecting my corn-tortilla skills– more on that later.
 But, for now– feel free to make these tortillas and drink this margarita for your taco party.
 Oh, and for variety– here’s a wonderful carnitas recipe!
 You’ll be inviting me over, right?
 Adiós, muchachos!